 MPS students should register for 12 credit hours per semester to be considered full time.
-You are allowed to drop to 1 credit hour of professional experience or independent study your last semester as long as you have completed all academic requirements.
+You are allowed to drop to a minimum of 1 credit hour of professional experience (EFB 898) your last semester as long as you have completed all academic requirements.
 To do so, you must complete and have your MP sign the Certification of Full-Time Status for Graduate Studies form.
+The credit hour of EFB 898 should be focused on writing up a synthesis of your Professional Experience.
+A typical MPS will entail 2 semesters at 12 credits of course work each, one 6 hour Professional Experience which is often, though not always, in the summer, and one semester at 5 course credits plus 1 credit of EFB 898 for synthesizing the Professional Experience.